 Louis L’Amour wrote the original version of The Rider of Lost Creek in 1947, when he was thirty-nine years old, under the pen name Jim Mayo.
 He had been publishing stories in pulp magazines for ten years with increasing success, and was working his way up to novels, but it would be several more years before his breakthrough with Hondo in 1953.
-The original version of The Rider of Lost Creek was novella-length and was published in West magazine.
+The original version of The Rider of Lost Creek was novella-length and was published in West magazine in April 1947.
 In 1976 L’Amour re-wrote the story as a full-length novel, published by Bantam Books.
 The timing of the re-write is probably not coincidental: the copyright on the original would have belonged to the magazine, but it would have lapsed after twenty-eight years unless renewed.
 If the copyright was not renewed, then the story would have fallen into the public domain sometime in 1975 and L’Amour (or anyone else, for that matter) could have used the material without need for permission from the original copyright holder.

 We always try to to determine where and when the action in a Louis L’Amour novel occurs.
 In some cases this is easy because L’Amour tells us and everything adds up.
 In one sense, we know exactly where The Rider of Lost Creek takes place; it is set in the border country of Texas, just north of Laredo.
 The 1976 version even includes a map by Alan McKnight (who did maps for a number of L’Amour’s books) so that we can follow the action.
 But in another sense, The Rider of Lost Creek takes place in an entirely imaginary locale.
 The McKnight map shows the maximum elevation difference across the entire region to be 300 feet.
 Nonetheless, the 1947 version contains references to creeks, mountains, cliffs, pine forests, slot canyons, and buttes, where in fact there is very little other than flat, scrubby sagebrush country.
 The 1976 version flattens out the country somewhat, and eliminates the mountains and pines, but cliffs and canyons remain, along with a “towering thumb-like butte” toward the end of the book.
 L’Amour is obviously more interested in telling a story of the mythic West, with whatever geographical features he might want for the purpose, than he is in topographical accuracy.
 Realizing this, we can simply shrug and move on when we read, as we do in both the 1947 and 1976 versions, that it was “at least six hundred feet to the floor of the valley from where Kilkenny stood.”